 School board meeting discussing AI education policy

-Updated March 2026
+Updated June 2026

-AI in Education Policy Tracker
+AI Education Policy 2026: State-by-State Tracker for Teachers (June Update)

 State laws, district policies, federal guidance, and union positions — everything educators need to know about AI policy, updated monthly.

 This tracker monitors federal guidance, state legislation, major district policies, and union positions.
 We update it monthly.
 Bookmark this page.
+For our analysis of how AI detection tools should fit (and where they shouldn't) into policy frameworks, read our AI detection in schools guide.

 Federal Guidance